 - Have a set of (at least one) elected student leaders

 - Have a faculty/staff member serving as Chapter Advisor

 A prospective Chapter must be a registered student organization (RSO) at their accredited institution in accordance with that institution’s policies, regulations, and procedures.
 The process of becoming a registered student organization may vary on each campus, so Chapter Leaders are encouraged to contact their university’s Student Life or Student Affairs office for more information.

 Becoming an RSO ensures that a potential Chapter has a structured and public relationship with their accredited institution as well as institutionalized connections with other student organizations on their campus.
 It also formalizes the Chapter’s rules and responsibilities in accordance with their university’s regulations.
 Official student organizations also often have access to unique resources, including funding, which might not otherwise be available.

-Chapters are required to have a governing document (e.g. constitution, bylaws) that provides official guidelines on what the Chapter is, how it is managed, and more.
+Chapters are required to have a governing document (e.g. bylaws, constitution) that provides official guidelines on what the Chapter is, how it is managed, and more.
 As an RSO, institution policies often guide how this document is crafted and what is required to be enumerated within.
-It is recommended that, during the Chapter Leader turnover process, an annual review and revision of the governing document is also done to make amendments and ensure all Chapter Leaders are familiar with the document.
+It is recommended that, during the Chapter Leader turnover process, an annual review and revision of the governing document is also done to make amendments and ensure all Chapter Leaders are familiar with the foundation of the organization.
 It is also recommended that governing documents include at minimum: